English Reading Policy

 At Longton we teach specific Grammar sessions during our English lessons which are then applied in children’s writing.
 As part of our enriched curriculum, English opportunities are planned through a variety of ways including through our author and via other subjects.

 In English lessons across both Key Stages, teachers plan a sequence of lessons that explore quality texts and give pupils the opportunity to practice writing and reading skills through the use of co-operative learning structures.
 Teachers model these skills on regular basis and planning, editing, publishing and IT based tasks can be planned in as part of the teaching sequence.
 Children use a writing book to present the final draft of a piece of work and are used throughout their school life.

 Handwriting sessions are taught regularly to the children and follow a cursive programme.
 The children have separate handwriting books and are expected to apply this cursive script into their daily writing.

 Assessment for learning strategies are used on a daily basis.
 These will allow a picture to be built up of the pupils’ progress, any areas of strength or weakness which can then be addressed in teachers’ planning.

-Assessment of learning is completed termly.
-Children complete independent writing pieces within a unit of work, which are assessed against our writing criteria.
+Assessment of writing is completed termly.
+Children complete independent writing pieces within a unit of work, which are assessed against our bespoke writing criteria.
 Analysis of the data impacts upon teachers planning so pupils’ needs can be addressed.
 Moderation of teacher assessment is also completed termly in order to ensure that judgements are accurate.
 Children are formally checked using Longton’s data document to ensure that they are making at least expected progress if not more than expected progress, this document is then monitored by subject leaders and SLT.
 Children who are not on track are identified for intervention/target teaching known as Tutor time.